i-am-grub/MultiGP_Toolkit/README.md

 Set the Event UUID to use when pushing data to [FPVScores](https://fpvscores.com/)

-Please Note:
+> [!IMPORTANT]
-- Currently, you must retreive the Event UUID from [FPVScores](https://fpvscores.com/) manually.
+> Currently, you must retreive the Event UUID from [FPVScores](https://fpvscores.com/) manually in order to use this feature

 #### Refresh MultiGP Races (Button)